esemsc-zz6024/radar_images_generation/README.md

-# vil_images_generation
+# radar_images_generation
 ## Project description

-The goal of project is to generate the missing “vil” images based on a sequence of “vis”, “ir069”, and “ir107” images from a single storm.
+The goal of this project is to generate the missing “vil” images based on a sequence of “vis”, “ir069”, and “ir107” images from a single storm.
 ![task](images/task.jpg)

 ## Dataset
-This project have access to a generative model that has been trained to produce realistic-looking MRI images of patient's heads.
-So I used the provided image-generation network to create a dataset of brain images as the training dataset which is called 'train_data_3000.pt'.
-This training dataset includes 3000 samples.
+There are 4 types of satellite images: visible, water vapour (infrared), cloud/surface temperature (infrared), vertically integrated liquid (radar).
+The whole dataset includes 800 example storms over the entire US.

 ## Network construction
 Unet combined with multi-head self-attention mechanism